david [dot] marsh1 [at] physics [dot] ox [dot] ac [dot] uk

 Presentation for physics alumni (at the 3rd year undergraduate level) on recent work in connecting string theory to reality.

 "String theory on the sky".
 Video

-During the academic year 2013-2014, I tutor first year physics students in mechanics, electromagnetism, and special relativity at St John's College.
-I also give tutorials for second year physics students in electromagnetism and optics.
+During the academic year 2013-2014, I tutored first year physics students in mechanics, electromagnetism, and special relativity at St John's College.
+I also gave tutorials for second year physics students in electromagnetism and optics.